 The fraud risk assessment exercise is to be undertaken periodically or whenever a significant alteration to the management and control system is made and/or when fraud is suspected.
-This exercise enables the MA to provide risk responses which are proportionate to the risks identified to its specific situations.

-However, although a well-targeted assessment of fraud risks is a requirement it cannot completely eliminate the risk of fraud occurring or remaining undetected.
-Additional mitigating controls are therefore called for and these are discussed further in this section.
+However, although a well-targeted assessment of fraud risks is carried out, it cannot completely eliminate the risk of fraud occurring or remaining undetected.
+Additional mitigating controls are therefore called for.